Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 ## Seeking Refuge, sorta like Vices

-If your character takes a **2-3 days off** to relax without working a case, you automatically refresh 1 stress for free.
+If your character takes a **2-3 days off** to relax without working a case, you automatically refresh **1 stress** for free.
 After that, there is no other mechanical benefit for taking a vacation. :-)

 If you choose to Seek Refuge in a more active way, you always roll **2d6**.
-For simplicity, this roll does not involve any Attributes or skills.

-No matter the outcome, Seeking Refuge **always** refreshes your stress pool completely, and also:
+For simplicity, this roll does not involve Attributes or any other bonuses.
+No matter whatt, Seeking Refuge **always** refreshes your stress pool completely, and also:

 * **1-3:** Overindulge.
 GM picks the consequence.
 * **4-5:** Overindulge.
 You pick the consequence.
 Describe the details: How does the balance between your Mythos and Logos begin to crack or fade?